-Temporary Partial Disability Benefits in NC Workers’ Comp (TPD)
+Temporary Partial Disability Benefits in GA Workers’ Comp (TPD)

 In some cases, a worker may be able to resume working after an injury, but they may not be able to earn as much money as they did before the accident.
 In these scenarios, individuals may be eligible to receive temporary partial disability benefits.
 These benefits are equivalent to two-thirds of the difference between the worker’s average weekly wages prior to the accident and their current average weekly wages.

-Permanent Partial Disability Benefits in NC Workers’ Comp (PPD)
+Permanent Partial Disability Benefits in GA Workers’ Comp (PPD)

 Workers that are still impaired after healing from an injury may be eligible to receive PPD benefits.
 In these scenarios, individuals will be assessed by a medical professional and will be given a permanent partial impairment rating.
 This rating is designed to represent the degree of permanent damage to the injured body part.

 Once an individual has been assigned a rating, they may be able to receive a lump sum payment.
-If individuals are eligible for both wage-loss benefits and PPD benefits, North Carolina law allows workers to choose the option that will provide them with the most money.
+If individuals are eligible for both wage-loss benefits and PPD benefits, Georgia law allows workers to choose the option that will provide them with the most money.

-Permanent Total Disability Benefits in NC Workers’ Comp (PTD)
+Permanent Total Disability Benefits in GA Workers’ Comp (PTD)

 If an illness or injury leaves a worker permanently disabled, they may qualify for PPD benefits.
 These payments are equivalent to temporary total disability payments, but workers are eligible to receive payments for the rest of their life.